dheisom/lxpm/README.md

 # lite-xl-pm

-A simple Lite-XL plugin manager, this project is unofficial
+A simple Lite-XL plugin manager, this project is unofficial and in development.

-It requires `curl` on your system
+It requires `curl` installed on your system!